New advances in universal approximation with neural networks of minimal width: Introduction

-\begin{justify} In the second part, we show that LU decomposable neural networks with invertible leaky ReLU activations can universally approximate \(L^p(\mathcal{K},\mathbb{R}^{d})\) on arbitrary compact sets \(\mathcal{K} \subset \mathbb{R}^d\), which we state formally in \Cref{Theorem-Main2} and prove in \Cref{Section-Proof_main2}.
-With this result, we then analyze the properties of LU-Net \cite{chan2023lunet} as a normalizing flow.
-More specifically, we prove that LU-Net can transform an absolutely continuous source distribution into a sequence of distributions that converges in law to any predefined target distribution.
-We provide the latter statement in \Cref{Theorem-Main3} and give the formal proof in \Cref{Secction-Proof_main3}.
-Similar results on distributional universal approximation have been obtained for other normalizing flows, in particular affine coupling flows \cite{dinh2017density} and NeuralODE \cite{chen2018neural}, see also \cite{teshima2020couplingbased,li2020deeplearningdynamicalsystems,ruiz2023neural,marzouk2024distribution}. \end{justify}
+In the second part, we generalize the strong universal approximation results of Theorem~\ref{Theorem-Main1} and Theorem 1 of \citet{shin2025minimumwidthuniversalapproximation} to show that LU-decomposable neural networks with invertible leaky ReLU and invertible squashable activations can universally approximate \(L^p(\mathcal{K},\mathbb{R}^{d})\) on arbitrary compact sets \(\mathcal{K} \subset \mathbb{R}^d\).
+Building on these results, we prove that the normalizing flow LU-Net \citep{chan2023lunet} can transform any absolutely continuous source distribution into a sequence of distributions that converges in law to any predefined target distribution when using LReLU or invertible squashable activations.
+These results are stated in Theorems~\ref{Theorem-Main3} and~\ref{Theorem-DUAP_squashable}.
+We complement these theoretical results with numerical experiments demonstrating that the theoretically optimal LReLU activation with a single parameter does not necessarily yield the best numerical performance, and that sets of LReLUs with continuous parameters can improve performance.

-\begin{justify} In the third part we show that the set of smooth diffeomorphisms in the form of LU-decomposable almost leaky ReLU neural networks are universal approximators of \(L^p(\mathcal{K},\mathbb{R}^d)\) on any compact set \(\mathcal{K}\subset \mathbb{R}^d\), which is the statement of \Cref{Theorem-Main4} that we prove in \Cref{Section-Proof_main4}.
-This means that for any compact \(\mathcal{K}\subset \mathbb{R}^d\) and \(f\in L^p(\mathcal{K},\mathbb{R}^d)\) there exists an approximating sequence of \(f\) in \(L^p\) norm of smooth invertible LU-decomposable neural networks that are limits of sequences of LU-decomposable neural networks and whose inverses are also smooth LU-decomposable neural networks.
-In that sense, \Cref{Theorem-Main4} identifies a dense subset of \(L^p(\mathcal{K},\mathbb{R}^d)\) consisting of \(C^\infty\) diffeomorphisms that can be approximated arbitrarily by leaky ReLU FNNs.
-Moreover, our \Cref{Corollary-Smooth_diffeos_dense} resulting from \Cref{Theorem-Main4}, immediately implies the well-known Theorem 2.5 (i) of \citet{Brenier_Gangbo}, which shows that the set of diffeomorphisms is dense in \(L^p(\mathcal{K},\mathbb{R}^d)\) for all compact sets \(\mathcal{K}\). \end{justify}
+In the third part, we prove Theorem~\ref{Theorem-Main4}, which establishes that the set of smooth diffeomorphisms in the form of smoothed LU-decomposable LReLU neural networks, where the LReLU is smoothed with suitable mollifiers, are universal approximators of \(L^p(\mathcal{K},\mathbb{R}^d)\) on any compact set \(\mathcal{K}\subset \mathbb{R}^d\).
+Consequently, Theorem~\ref{Theorem-Main4} immediately implies the well-known Theorem 2.5 (i) of \citet{Brenier_Gangbo}, which establishes that diffeomorphisms are universal approximators of \(L^p(\mathcal{K},\mathbb{R}^d)\) on compact sets.
+This demonstrates that neural networks are not merely objects of practical interest, but can also serve as theoretical tools to prove complex mathematical results.